LtvnSergey/Pleural-Effusion-Detection/README.md

 - 1087 one-channel images of MRI scans
 - 1087 binary masks for every image indicating pleural effusion

-- Raw inages were provided in special ".dcm" format which is used in medcine
+- [Raw images](https://github.com/LtvnSergey/Pleural-Effusion-Detection/tree/main/data/raw/images) were provided in special ".dcm" format which is used in medcine -
 - Raw masks were stored as compressed NIFTI files (.nii.gz)

 ### Evaluation